John McCain's death shadows Republican primary in Arizona

-Shadowed by the death of six-term Sen. John McCain, Arizona voters are nominating candidates to replace his seat-mate in a primary contest that lays bare the fissures in a Republican Party dramatically remade by President Donald Trump.
+Shadowed by the death of six-term Senator John McCain, Arizona voters are nominating candidates to replace his seat-mate, The Arizona primary contest lays bare the fissures in a Republican Party dramatically remade by President Donald Trump.

 Three Republicans are vying Tuesday to replace Sen. Jeff Flake, who is retiring after his fierce criticism of Trump made his political future in the state untenable.
 All three, including establishment favorite Rep. Martha McSally, have embraced Trump and distanced themselves from McCain — a sign of how far the late senator's status had fallen with conservatives who dominate Arizona's GOP primaries.